sproof/docs/docs/docker/docker-api.rst

 Commit
 =====================

-The commit to the sproof platform is performed according the defined schedule.
-If a irregular commit is necessary this call can be used.
+Commits to the sproof platform are performed according the defined schedule.
+If an irregular commit is necessary, this call can be used.

 .. code-block:: bash